Chiunaeze/Presidential-details/README.md

 # Presidential-details
-Analysis of the US Presidents data
+Analysis of historical US Presidents dataset.
+The dataset contained information on historical US Presidents including their names, height, heigth, body mass, body index, etc.Jupyter notebook was used for the analysis.